-- 3.1. the whole school including the Early Years Foundation Stage (EYFS), the after/before school clubs, and all other activities provided by the school, inclusive of those outside of the normal school hours; it may also apply to interactions between pupils when they are not in school, for example at the weekend where issues outside School have an impact within School e.g. misuse of social / digital media - 3.2. all staff (teaching and support staff), students on placement, the Trustees, Governors and volunteers working in the school.
+- 3.1. the whole school including the Early Years Foundation Stage (EYFS), the after/before school clubs, and all other activities provided by the school, inclusive of those outside of the normal school hours; - 3.2. it may also apply to interactions between pupils when they are not in school, for example: - when taking part in a school-organised or school related activity - when travelling to or from school - when wearing school uniform or identifiable as a pupil of SCS - that could have repercussions within the school or would have an impact within School e.g. misuse of social / digital media - pose a threat to another pupil - or that could adversely affect the reputation of the school. - 3.3. all staff (teaching and support staff), students on placement, the Trustees, Governors and volunteers working in the school.